locka99/opcua/docs/client.md

 This is a small tutorial for using the OPC UA client library.
 It will assume you are familiar with OPC UA, Rust and tools such as `cargo`.

-A small overview of OPC UA is [here](./opc_ua_overview.md).
+1. A small overview of OPC UA is [here](./opc_ua_overview.md).

-Rust OPC UA's [compatibility](./compatibility.md) with the standard is described here.
+2. Rust OPC UA's compatibility with the standard is described [here](./compatibility.md).

-### Introducing the OPC UA client API
+### Introducing the OPC UA Client API

-The OPC UA for Rust contains a client API that supports calls for most OPC UA services.
-Most of these are synchronous, i.e. you call the function and wait for a response.
-The only exception to this are monitored items where you subscribe to changes and those changes are notified on an asynchronous callback.
+The OPC UA for Rust client API supports calls for most OPC UA services.
+Most of these are synchronous, i.e. you call the function and it returns when the response is received or an error occurs.

+The only exception to this are when you create monitored items changes to those items are asynchronously received on your callback.

-On a general point, normally when you write a client you require some knowledge of the server you are calling.
+When you write a client you require some knowledge of the server you are calling.
 You need to know its ip address, port, endpoints, security policy and also what services it supports.

 In this sample, we're going to write a simple client that connects to the `opcua/samples/simple-server`, subscribes to some values and prints them out as they change.